juanrein/graph/README.md

 1. Add nodes by clicking
 2. Create edges between nodes by holding mouse down while moving from one node to another
+3. Create edge to node itself by clicking it
-3. Move node by dragging it
+4. Move node by dragging it
-4. Delete node by clicking it while having delete mode on
+5. Delete node by clicking it while having delete mode on
-5. Copy graph as json string to clipboard
+6. Copy graph as json string to clipboard

 ![graph](docs/graph.jpg)